-Chronic kidney disease (CKD) means that your kidneys are not working as well as they once did.
-Various conditions can cause CKD.
+Chronic kidney disease means that your kidneys are not working as well as they once did.
+Various conditions can cause chronic kidney disease.
 Severity can vary but most cases are mild or moderate, occur in older people, do not cause symptoms and tend to become worse gradually over months or years.

 What is chronic kidney disease?